 Data engineers refer to this end-to-end route as ETL data ‘pipelines’ where every pipeline has single or multiple sources and target systems to access and manipulate the available data.
 This process of moving data from a source to a destination is crucial in any type of data pipeline.

-Let’s explore the ETL and data pipelines in-depth and the key differences between the two.
+So what is the difference between an ETL pipeline and a data pipeline?
+Let’s explore data pipeline vs ETL in-depth and the key differences between the two.

 What is an ETL Pipeline?

-ETL stands for Extraction, Transformation, and Loading.
-An ETL pipeline is a set of processes that includes extracting data from a variety of sources and transforming it.
+ETL stands for extract, transform, and load.
+So, by definition, an ETL pipeline is a set of processes that includes extracting data from a variety of sources and transforming it.
 The data is subsequently loaded into the target systems, such as a cloud data warehouse, data mart, or a database for analysis or other purposes.

 During extraction, the system ingests data from various heterogeneous sources, such as business systems, applications, sensors, and databanks.
 The next stage involves transforming the raw data into a format required by the end application.